kubernetes/website/content/en/blog/_posts/Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 ### Preparation in OpenStack

-This cluster will be running on OpenStack VMs so we'll create a few things in OpenStack for it.
+This cluster runs on OpenStack VMs, so let's create a few things in OpenStack first.

 * A project/tenant for this Kubernetes cluster
 * a user in this project for Kubernetes, to query node information and attach volumes etc